isabella232/pmp-support-site/docs/developers/062_examples_collections.md

 ## Fetching collections

-Alright, now say we want to find all **stories** belonging to the "arts" topic.
-That is - all **stories** with a `links.collection` pointing to the "arts" topic.
+Next, let's say that swe want to find all **stories** belonging to the "arts" topic.
+That is, all **stories** with a `links.collection` pointing to the "arts" topic.

-Knowing the guid of the collection, we can do a query-by-guid:
+If we know the GUID of the collection, we can do a query-by-guid:

 ```shell
 curl -H "Authorization: Bearer 3f2401ae1a74adf8b14a638a" -X GET "https://api.pmp.io/docs?collection=89944632-fe7c-47df-bc2c-b2036d823f98"